OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

 #### Branch naming

-To name and describe our branches we use the type of change it will contain and a short description.
-We follow the Git [branching models](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows) for this-
+To name and describe our branches we use the type of change it will contain and a short description, following Git [branching models](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows).

 Examples: